Frequently asked questions

 I can incorporate both cremated and water-cremated ashes into a design.
 Additionally, I work with hair, fur, and even breast milk.

 The entire production process takes place in my atelier.
 Please allow a minimum of 4 to 8 weeks for a personalized piece.
+If you choose to have your jewelry engraved, please allow an additional 3 weeks for production.

 On average, only a small pinch of ash or a few strands of hair are used in a piece.
 If you bring or send the ashes to the atelier, three teaspoons will be more than enough.
 Any remaining ashes or other keepsakes that are not used in the piece will, of course, be returned to you along with your jewelry.